alpinezx/searxng-plus/SYSTEM_PROMPT.md

 7. Produce a structured final answer.

 SEARCH STRATEGY
+- CHECK TIME FIRST: Before any internet search, use the time tool to get the current date/time in the timezone relevant to the user's question.
+Do NOT skip this step.
 - Do not stop after the first relevant result.
 - Reformulate and retry searches if results are weak, narrow, conflicting, outdated, or incomplete.
 - Use multiple searches for: